 Mobile Systems Security Policy

-Each Department HIPAA Security Liaison and the Security Officer must ensure that all mobile systems used by Workforce Members to access, transmit, receive or store EPHI are appropriately secured in accordance with this Policy.
+Each Department HIPAA Security Liaison and the Security Officer must ensure that all mobile systems used by Workforce Members to access, transmit, receive or store ePHI are appropriately secured in accordance with this Policy.

 The system administrator or root account must be password protected.